eclipse-theia/theia/doc/pull-requests.md

 <a name="checklist-commit-history"></a>
 - [10.](#checklist-commit-history) Commit history is rebased on master and contains only meaningful commits and changes (less are usually better).
   - For example, use `git pull -r` or `git fetch && git rebase` to pick up changes from the master.
+  - When addressing change requests on a PR, the PR author should provide those changes in separate commits while the review process is not finished.
+This allows reviewers to re-review only the updated parts of the PR and to determine what needs to be tested again.
+The "fixup" commits must be squashed before merging in order to keep a clean history.

 ## Reviewing